ShiMeiWo/next/compiler.md

 ## Introduction

 Custom tags need to be transformed to javascript before the browser can execute them.
-The riot compiler is designed to transpile riot tags into javascript modules.
+The riot compiler is designed to transform riot tags into javascript modules.
 A compiled riot tag will look like this:

 ```js